 Adobe Photoshop: 11:42:11 am

 So which time is right?
-The actual time was around 9:42 am, at least in Colorado.
-When we drove from Ohio to Colorado I forgot to set the time zone in my Canon DSLR from Eastern to Mountain time.
+The actual camera time was 11:42:11 am.
+Adobe Bridge and Adobe Photoshop are correct.
+My iPhone and Windows 11 rounded off the time by 11 seconds.
+However, when we drove from Ohio to Colorado I forgot to change the time zone in my Canon DSLR from Eastern to Mountain time.
+So the actual time in Colorado was 9:42:11 am.

 ADOBE BRIDGE SOFTWARE